 The FDA classifies medical devices into one of three classes.
 Devices deemed to pose lower risk to the patient are placed in either class I or II, which, unless an exemption applies, requires the manufacturer to submit a pre-market notification requesting FDA clearance for commercial distribution pursuant to Section 510(k) of the FDCA.
 This process, known as 510(k) clearance, requires that the manufacturer demonstrate that the device is substantially equivalent to a previously cleared and legally marketed 510(k) device or a "pre-amendment" class III device for which pre-market approval applications ("PMAs") have not been required by the FDA.
 This FDA review process typically takes from four to twelve months, although it can take longer.
 Most Class I devices are exempted from this 510(k) pre-market submission requirement.
 If no legally marketed predicate can be identified for a new device to enable the use of the 510(k) pathway, the device is automatically classified under the FDCA as Class III, which generally requires pre-market approval, or PMA approval.
-However, the FDA can reclassify or use "de novo classification" for a device that meets the FDCA's general controls alone, or general controls and special controls together, are sufficient to provide a reasonable assurance of the device's safety and effectiveness.
+However, the FDA can reclassify or use "de novo classification" for a device that meets the FDCA standards for a Class II device, permitting the device to be marketed without PMA approval.
+To grant such a reclassification, FDA must determine that the FDCA's general controls alone, or general controls and special controls together, are sufficient to provide a reasonable assurance of the device's safety and effectiveness.
 The de novo classification route is generally less burdensome than the PMA approval process.